This is the second of a three-article series looking at OSHA compliance requirements for general industry employers.

 While training about Lockout/Tagout for Authorized Employees may be suitable for those fulfilling the authorized employee role.

-Most workplaces include electricity, and as a result most workplaces include electrical hazards.
+Most if not nearly all workplaces include electricity, and as a result most workplaces include electrical hazards.

 To help you meet compliance requirements, OSHA offers the following related to electricity: